I’ve spent a lot of years, decades actually, collecting travel experiences to compile this list of my best solo female safety and travel tips.

 - If walking back to your hotel or apartment in a new city or neighborhood late at night, find a group of women that are heading in your direction and tag along with them.

 - Don’t walk around while using your mobile phone.
 Duck into a store to read your walking directions.

 - Take an up-close screen shot from Google Maps and study it before you leave.
 It’s easier for a quick glance down in Photos rather than have to walk and follow directions and not be aware of your surroundings.

 - Carry a note in the local language with the hotel address or ship dockage.
 In case you get lost, ask a female shopkeeper or restaurant worker for directions.
 Don’t stop and ask a stranger.

 - Always confirm the shared-ride’s license plate with what’s on your phone.
 Don’t just hop in and assume it’s your ride.

 - If you’re in a taxi after dark, pretend to call someone and say you’re on your way.
 Mention the location of your taxi and sound like you know where you are and how soon you’ll arrive.

-- Know exactly how many things you bring with you into a taxi or bus or ride-share.
-When you go to exit, do your count.
+- Know exactly how many items you bring with you into a taxi or bus or ride-share.
+When you go to exit, count them again.